-Having an indoor dog playpen could also be a good place to put your pet(s) when they come inside after it has been raining.
+An indoor dog area is also an excellent place to contain your pet(s) when they come inside after rain.

-If you have gregarious dogs when guests come over, a playpen for dogs is a good way to keep them out from under foot.
+Or, if you have gregarious dogs, a durable playpen for dogs is a good way to keep them out from underfoot when guests visit.

-You can get a dog fence to let your dogs do their business outside of your RV or tent, or it can just be a place to let them watch the goings-by in the campground.
+You can get a dog fence to let your dogs do their business outside your RV or tent, or it can allow them to watch the activity in the campground.

-They can possibly stretch their legs in the dog fence a little depending on the size of the enclosure you purchase as well as the size of your dog.
+Fido can stretch their legs in the dog fence a little, depending on the size of the enclosure you purchase as well as the size of your dog.

-Just find portable dog fencing that is not going to rust, gives your dog the room you intend for him to have, and allows them to enjoy the outdoors without being on a cable where they can get all tangled up.
+Just find dog enclosures for camping that are rustproof, gives your dog some decent square feet of space to use, and allows them to enjoy the outdoors without being on a cable where they can get all tangled up.

 Puppy Training Pen

-If you get a puppy, whether you are camping or not, it's a good idea to give them their own area for a few reasons.
+If you get a puppy, camping or not, it's a good idea to give them an area of their own.

 1. Use a bottomless one to teach them where to go in the yard.

-If you are taking your puppy on a camping trip, you are going to need one for the same purposes.
+If you are taking your puppy on a camping trip, you need one for the same purposes.

 You don't want them to poop all over or tear up your RV.

-Training Your Dog To Like Their New Portable Dog Playpen
+Training Your Dog To Like Their New Camping Fence Area

-You cannot just buy a portable pet playpen or a crate for your dog, stick them inside, walk away, and expect them to not cry and want to get out.
+You cannot just buy a portable pet playpen or a crate for your dog, stick them inside, walk away, and expect them to be happy there.

-To them, they could think that they will die if they don't escape.
+To them, they will die if they don't escape.

-Survival instinct is healthy and it's a natural reaction to being stuck in a small space.
-Introduce them to it slowly and use positive reinforcement.
+Survival instinct is healthy and a natural reaction to being stuck in a small space.
+Introduce them to your dog enclosure for camping slowly and use positive reinforcement.

 Watch this great video on how to get your pet to love their new little space.